Xata/vehiclemanager/README.md

 ## Description

-Vehicle Manager is a web application that I envisoned would help keep track of repairs done on personal vehicles and other vehicles that people have prought to me to help repair.
+Vehicle Manager is a web application that I envisoned would help keep track of repairs done on personal vehicles and other vehicles that people have brought to me to help repair.
 I wanted to create something that can be hosted locally and deployed easily.

 Vehicle Manager still has a little ways to go but it's chugging along!